Stanisław Lem: Recurring themes

 One of Lem's major recurring themes, beginning from his very first novel, The Man from Mars, was the impossibility of communication between profoundly alien beings, which may have no common ground with human intelligence, and humans.
-The best known example is the living planetary ocean in Lem's novel Solaris.
-Other examples include intelligent swarms of mechanical insect-like micromachines (in The Invincible), and strangely ordered societies of more human-like beings in Fiasco and Eden, describing the failure of the first contact.
+The best known example is the living planetary ocean in Solaris.
+Other examples include the intelligent swarms of mechanical insect-like micromachines in The Invincible, and strangely ordered societies of more human-like beings in Fiasco and Eden, describing the failure of first contact.

 Another key recurring theme is the shortcomings of humans.
 In His Master's Voice, Lem describes the failure of humanity's intelligence to decipher and truly comprehend an apparent message from space.
-Two overlapping arcs of short stories, Fables for Robots (Bajki Robotów, translated in the collection Mortal Engines), and The Cyberiad (Cyberiada) provide a commentary on humanity in the form of a series of grotesque, humorous, fairytale-like short stories about a mechanical universe inhabited by robots (who have occasional contact with biological "slimies" and human "palefaces").
+Two overlapping arcs of short stories, Fables for Robots and The Cyberiad provide a commentary on humanity in the form of a series of grotesque, humorous, fairytale-like short stories about a mechanical universe inhabited by robots (who have occasional contact with biological "slimies" and human "palefaces").
 Lem also underlines the uncertainties of evolution, including that it might not progress upwards in intelligence.

 Other writings

-Śledztwo and Katar are crime novels (the latter without a murderer); Pamiętnik... is a psychological drama inspired by Kafka.
-Doskonała próżnia and Wielkość urojona are collections of reviews of and introductions to non-existent books.
-Similarly, Prowokacja purports to review a (non-existing) Holocaust-themed work.
+The Investigation and The Chain of Chance are crime novels (the latter without a murderer); Pamiętnik... is a psychological drama inspired by Kafka.
+A Perfect Vacuum and Imaginary Magnitude are collections of reviews of and introductions to non-existent books.
+Similarly, Provocations purports to review a non-existent Holocaust-themed work.